yamasolutions/integral/docs/extending_integral.md

 Boot your app and navigate as a logged in user to `/admin/pages/new`.
 You should be able to create a page with a `custom_url`.

 Stuck?
-Check out the [code sample][code-sample-custom-field] or [deploy a demo application with Heroku][herok-deploy-custom-field]
+Check out the [code sample][code-sample-custom-field] or [deploy a demo application with Heroku][heroku-deploy-custom-field]

 If you want to add a custom field to another object for example an Enquiry or List you can follow these same instructions however instead of using an Integral initializer you'll need to manually override `resource_params` method within the backend controller.

 ## Adding a custom object

 Below are step by step instructions on how to add a custom object to an Integral application.
-A [code sample][code-sample-custom-object] is available or [deploy the demo application with Heroku][herok-deploy-custom-object].
+A [code sample][code-sample-custom-object] is available or [deploy the demo application with Heroku][heroku-deploy-custom-object].

 User stories;
 * As a user I want to be able to manage special offers the same way I manage pages or posts.